Waste and Recycling

 If you just have extra recycling for a short period of time (for example due to moving), you can place extra recycling in paper bags next to your cart or you can flat cardboard boxes and bundle them together with twine and place them next to the cart.
 Extra items in plastic bags won't be accepted.

 Just moved to Fridley and wondering how garbage and recycling works in Fridley?
 Check out this video to get set up:

 Additional Information about Curbside Recycling

 - You do not need to sort recycling, all recyclable items can go in the cart.

 - Extra cardboard that doesn’t fit in the recycling cart can be flattened, tied with twine, and set next to your recycling cart for pick-up.
-Ensure that your cardboard is not set out on a day when it will get wet.
+Cardboard must be cutdown to ensure that it can fit in a recycling cart to be loaded by the truck.
+Do not set out your extra cardboard on a day when it will get wet.

 - Place recycling loose in the cart, items contained in tied off plastic bags might get thrown out.